 - Lift the knife back up and move the knife again to get a clean cut.

-For sharpening the Santoku Knife when it loses its sharpness, you can use a whetstone and remember that it is easier to sharpen the Santoku Knife when you are at an angle of 10 to 15 degrees.
+For sharpening the Santoku Knife when it loses its sharpness, you can use a whetstone to sharpen it manually or an electric sharpener to sharpen it automatically.
+Remember that it is easier to sharpen the Santoku Knife when you are at an angle of 10 to 15 degrees.
 So just give you an idea, soak the stone in water and use the coarse side of the stone to sharpen the knife.
 Later, shift to the finer side and sharpen the knife again.
 Wash the stone and knife after the use.

 Santoku vs. Chef’s Knife: Which Is Better?